gardusig/road2senior/preparation/behavioral.md

 - Add a title summarizing the story into an impactful message
   - Easy to remember and may catch interviewer attention
-    - Like a sensationalist news headline
+    - Do like a sensationalist news headline - bait the reader by curiosity
 - Evaluate consistency between stories
   - One must not invalidate another, they should complement each other
-    - Beware of writing style, may be easier to remember when following a pattern
     - Do like Sherlock Holmes - be consistent and methodical
 - People like numbers, why not make stories sound a bit more palpable?
   - Just add fucking details everywhere
-    - Awesome improvement you have made at service X...
-But, by how much percent?
-    - Astonishingly processing time reduction at service Y...
-By how much, hum?
-    - Do like Gabriela Prioli - seasoning with granular refined data and its source
+    - Do like Gabriela Prioli - seasoning with granular refined data
 - Remove unnecessary details
   - Still figuring out what is not recommended to speak at an interview
+    - Do like Saitama - one punch is just enough
 - Tailor each story towards a positive feeling by the end
+  - Avoid being pessimistic, there's always a good side of things
     - Do like He Man - conclude them with a lessons learned at the end

 ## From remote startup developer to nightclub owner

-### Leadership Principles
+### Leadership Principle

-- Hire and Develop the Best
 - Customer Obsession
-- Ownership
-- Invent and Simplify
-- Think Big
-- Bias for Action

-### Entrepreneurial Success

-#### Situation
+### Situation

-- Got to know about a potential opportunity to invest money, bar/nightclub
+- Got to know about a potential opportunity to invest money, a bar/nightclub
   - Kinda cheap initial investment for the moment
 - It was already an odd place, but still required improvements
   - Worked but not optimally
 - I wanted it to become an unique place at the city
   - Something they never saw before

-#### Task
+### Task

 - Refactor appearance
 - Find the first team members